Offline payments

 TestLogger.shared.log("🔴 Network Status: Offline")

-// Add logic here to alert the merchant (Example: Disable the Charge button)
+// Add logic here to alert the merchant (Example: Prevent the transaction)

 case .online: